-The Fourth Annual Bluewater International Granfondo welcomes cyclists to Lambton County and will start and finish along the shores of Lake Huron in Sarnia’s beautiful Mike Weir Park.
+The Fifth Annual Bluewater International Granfondo welcomes cyclists to Lambton County and will start and finish along the shores of Lake Huron in Sarnia’s beautiful Mike Weir Park.
 Bluewater International Granfondo is part personal challenge and part serious competition with riders having four routes to choose from.
 The event will not be timed from start to finish as in traditional racing formats but instead will have timed sections.

 Each route will have its own start time specifically designed to avoid mass start anxiety and allow riders of all routes to be able to finish within a reasonable time of each other.